AI Use Cases/Financial Services

 Relationship manager adoption determines whether ROI materializes

 Localized collateral appearing in Salesforce Financial Services Cloud only reduces time-to-close if relationship managers actually use it.
 In international markets where RMs have built personal translation workflows or rely on local agency relationships, adoption requires deliberate change management.
-The 25-35% faster collateral access cited in expected outcomes assumes RMs pull content from the system rather than defaulting to prior habits.
+The faster-collateral-access target assumes RMs pull content from the system rather than defaulting to prior habits.

 5. 5